How To Sew An Envelope Pillow Cover In 3 Easy Steps

 Pin in place all the way around.

-Step 5: Sew the seams
+Step 5: Sew the pillowcase

 Step 6: Sew zigzag stitch